-Metaphors can help people understand complex ideas and quotes from famous people can lend weight to ideas, but unfamiliar references can be alienating.
-Just because you’re a sports fan, don’t assume audiences will appreciate the wisdom of Vince Lombardi or Sir Alex Ferguson (and if any of my fellow Americans had to Google “Sir Alex Ferguson”, now you know how it feels).
+While good metaphors can help people understand complex concepts, and quotes from famous people can lend weight to your ideas, unfamiliar references can be alienating.
+So, just because you’re a sports fan, don’t assume audiences will appreciate the wisdom of Vince Lombardi or Sir Alex Ferguson (and if any of my fellow Americans had to Google “Sir Alex Ferguson”, now you know how it feels).

-LinkedIn/Facebook research can offer hints for what might resonate with a given audience, and if that fails just ask your client: they’d probably appreciate the consideration.
+LinkedIn/Facebook research can offer hints for what metaphors might resonate best with a given audience, and if that fails just ask your client: they’ll likely appreciate the consideration.

-Don’t let content go stale.
-If you have an amazing story about the fax machine market in the 90s, that’s fine – but at least check if there’s a more recent anecdote that makes the same point.
-Also, failing to acknowledge how recent developments (e.g., social media, online trading, globalization) have transformed a field since you last worked in it can cause younger participants to tune out.
+Don’t let your content go stale.
+While it’s tempting to take an “if it ain’t broke, don’t fix it” mindset with a successful training workshop, you should still revisit and revise your material at regular intervals.
+For instance, if you have a favorite anecdote about the fax machine market in the 90s, that’s fine – and if it’s still the best example of a particular point, keep using it.
+But at least check if there’s a more recent anecdote that makes the same point.
+Also, failing to acknowledge how recent developments (e.g., social media, online trading, globalization) have transformed a field since you started doing your workshops can hurt your credibility.